kentucky-fried-kernel/kfs/docs/TESTING.md

 #![reexport_test_harness_main = "test_main"]
 ```

 The next step is to create a test main, the first function that is called after setting up the stack in [`_start`](/src/boot.rs#L36-L54).
-Our [non-test main](/src/main.rs#L9-L21) initializes everything and runs an interactive shell, which we do not want here: It should only run the tests and exit.
+Our [actual main](/src/main.rs#L9-L21) initializes everything and runs an interactive shell, which we do not want here: It should only run the tests and exit.

 We can do this by conditionally compiling our `kernel_main` function based on the `cfg(test)` attribute: